Everest Dangers, Crowding, and the Cost of Altitude

 No time to read?
 Get a summary

-But, some of the climbers from the weekend were successful.
-Twenty-two year old Matthew Dieumegard-Thornton reached the top on Saturday.
-He also said that there weren’t too many climbers and that the delays were manageable.
-“As long as the climbers are courteous of other climbers on the mountain, everyone can work well,” he commented.
+Some climbers from the weekend did reach the top.
+Twenty-two year old Matthew Dieumegard-Thornton reached the summit on Saturday and noted that the number of climbers wasn’t excessive and that delays were manageable.
+He added, “As long as the climbers are courteous of other climbers on the mountain, everyone can work well.”

-The first man to ever successfully reach the top was Sir Chris Bonington, who led the first ever ascent of Everest’s south-west face in 1975.
-He’s an advocate for fewer climbers at a time.
+Sir Chris Bonington, who led Everest’s first ascent of the southwest face in 1975, has long argued for fewer climbers on the mountain at a time.

-The worst climbing season was in 1996 when 15 climbers passed away one season, eight of them in one day.
+The grim milestone of 1996 remains the worst climbing season on Everest, when 15 climbers died during the season, eight of them in a single day.

 Share post: